-Refined version has 4 possible mount holes which allows for an upper and lower position and washers to use to pack either side to clamp onto the towing eye, depending on its thickness.
+There are 4 possible mount holes which allows for an upper and lower position and washers to use to pack either side to clamp onto the towing eye, depending on its thickness.
+You don't have to use the washers if they won't fit.